Hello readers of Wednesday Photos.

 Photo by Brendan

 Thank you for sharing your beautiful photos!
 Next week's theme is: LIGHT.
 Now that summer is here, the days are longer, the sun bats its beautiful rays in every which way, it's the perfect time for you to get out and snap those photos with interesting light.
-Send them in to wednesdayphotos@gmail.com."The penthouse.
-(Two new robins moved out last week)."
+Send them in to wednesdayphotos@gmail.com.

 Thank you!